Real Name | Taylor Kitsch |

 In 2017, Kitsch starred in American Assassin and Only the Brave.
 In 2018, he played cult leader David Koresh in the Paramount Channel miniseries Waco.
 Later that year, it was announced that Kitsch had an in-development series which landed at HBO.
 From Sons of Anarchy writer John Barcheski and director Matt Shakman, the series would see Kitsch lead the cast and produce the series.
 In 2019, Kitsch starred in 21 Bridges with Chadwick Boseman and Sienna Miller.
 Also in 2019, it was announced that Kitsch would appear as the lead in Neill Blomkamp's Inferno.

 In 2020, Kitsch starred in the German TV series The Defeated, which also starred Michael C. Hall, Logan Marshall-Green, Nina Hoss, and Tuppence Middleton.
 He was tapped to replace Colson Baker, better known as Machine Gun Kelly, in the film Savage Salvation, where he would have starred alongside Robert De Niro and John Malkovich.
-Kitsch would drop out for reasons unknown, to be replaced by Jack Huston.
+Kitsch dropped out for unknown reasons and was replaced by Jack Huston.
 In early 2021, it was announced that Kitsch would star as Ben Edwards opposite Chris Pratt in Antoine Fuqua's The Terminal List.
 The rest of the cast includes Riley Keough, Constance Wu, and Jeanne Tripplehorn.
 He has also teased he has a couple of things in the "pipeline" that he would like to accomplish but cannot announce as the contracts are not signed.

 Personal life